lundgren87/argodsm/docs/advanced.md

 the size of the globally allocated data, in order for pages to be equally distributed across nodes and avoid bottlenecks.

-The cyclic group of memory policies which consists of `cyclic`, `skew-mapp`, and `prime-mapp`, spreads memory pages over the memory modules of a cluster machine following a type of round-robin distribution, thus balancing memory modules' usage, improving network bandwidth, and easing programmability, since whatever
+The cyclic group of memory policies, which consists of `cyclic`, `skew-mapp`, and `prime-mapp`, spreads memory pages over the memory modules of a cluster machine following a type of round-robin distribution, thus balancing memory modules' usage, improving network bandwidth, and easing programmability, since whatever